jakebrown58/shellJs/README.md

 Micro Library for getting a shell-like experience in the browser via canvas.

-v .01 - very basic support for 'help', executing functions with parameters, and recall of previous commands.
+v .02 - hooks for wire-up into other applications.  (and unwiring when done). v .01 - very basic support for 'help', executing functions with parameters, and recall of previous commands.

 ## Why